AnthropoidFHJ/Low-Latency-AI-Voice-Agent/README.md

 ---

-**This project was developed as an intern task for Empowering Energy, demonstrating cutting-edge real-time voice AI technology with ultra-low latency conversational experiences.**
+**This project was developed as an assessment for recruiting an intern at Empowering Energy, demonstrating cutting-edge real-time voice AI technology with ultra-low latency conversational experiences.**

 ---